M1shmish/DestectionWise/Credential Access/README.md

 >
 > https://attack.mitre.org/tactics/TA0006/

-Harder is not impossible! so here are few rules i came up with wihile studying adverserial techniques
+Harder is not impossible! so here are few rules i came up with while studying adverserial techniques

 ## Table of Contents:
 - **"rdrleakdiag.exe Abuse"** - A realy powerfull tool, in the wrong hands it becomes a hacktool.

-##Contributing
+## Contributing

 This is an ongoing project, I will try to upload new rules or articles on weekly basis so stay tuned.